Tutorial 3: Data Visualisation for Business Intelligence

 Prepare these exercises before coming to class.
 Plan to spend 45 minutes on these exercises.

-ImportantSwitch on the eval flag when you want to evaluate code!
+ImportantSwitch the eval flag to TRUE when you want to evaluate code!

 In the R code chunks below we have provided starter code for you to work from.
 We have set the key eval to the value false so that they are not run because they have syntax such as YOUR_VALUE_HERE which would generate errors.